Prince du sang: Monsieur le Prince

-This was the style of the First Prince of the Blood (premier prince du sang), which normally belonged to the most senior (by primogeniture) male member of the royal dynasty who is neither a fils de France ("son of France", i.e. of the King or the Dauphin") nor a petit-fils de France ("grandson of France", son of a fils de France).
-In practice, it was not always clear who was entitled to the rank, and it often took a specific act of the king to make the determination.
+Monsieur le Prince was the style of the First Prince of the Blood (premier prince du sang), which normally belonged to the most senior (by primogeniture) male member of the royal dynasty who was not in the present king's line, neither a fils de France ("son of France", i.e. of the King or the Dauphin") nor a petit-fils de France ("grandson of France", son of a fils de France).
+As his descent from a prior monarch went back generations, in practice, it was not always clear who was entitled to the rank and thus succession to the throne should the main line fail, and it often took a specific act of the king to make the determination.

 The rank carried with it various privileges, including the right to a household paid out of state revenues.
 The rank was held for life: the birth of a new, more senior prince who qualified for the position did not deprive the current holder of his use of the style.
 The Princes of Condé used the style of Monsieur le Prince for over a century (1589–1709).
 The right to use the style passed to the House of Orléans in 1709; however, they seldom if ever used it.
 The title should theoretically have passed in 1752 to Prince Philip, Duke of Calabria, the first great-grandson of the Grand Dauphin that was neither a fils de France nor a petit-fils de France; however, Louis XV left the title to the House of Orléans rather than to the Spanish branch of the Bourbons, which had renounced its right to succeed to the French throne by the Treaty of Utrecht.
 This meant that Louis Philippe, duke of Orleans in the late 18th century, was the First Prince of the Blood immediately before the French Revolution, entitling him to sit on various bodies, such as the 1787 Assembly of Notables, which he used as a platform to advocate liberal reforms.